Nadler says Barr contempt proceedings still on 'at the moment,' Raskin says 'all systems go'

 House Judiciary Committee Chairman Jerry Nadler told Fox News that contempt proceedings against Attorney General Bill Barr are still set for Wednesday "at the moment," and Rep. Jamie Raskin, D-Md., added that "all systems" were "go."

-Nadler, D-N.Y., was meeting with top Democrats in House Speaker Nancy Pelosi's office Tuesday afternoon, shortly after making those remarks.
+Nadler, D-N.Y., met with top Democrats in House Speaker Nancy Pelosi's office Tuesday afternoon, shortly after making those remarks.
+Raskin said Nadler provided a “status report” about the contempt process to leaders, and told Fox News that it will be up to Pelosi as to whether to bring a contempt resolution to the floor.

 In a possible thaw, Nadler said Monday evening that the Justice Department had agreed to meet with his staff Tuesday, adding that he hoped to make "concrete progress" toward resolving the dispute.

 And, the Judicary Committee had said contempt proceedings could be postponed if the attorney general made a "good faith" effort to comply with the committee.